ikoniaris/honeyd-viz/README.txt

 Honeyd-Viz is a full featured script to visualize statistics from a honeyd honeypot.

-It uses "Libchart" PHP chart drawing library by Jean-Marc Trémeaux, "QGoogleVisualizationAPI" PHP Wrapper for Google's Visualization API by Thomas Schäfer and geoPlugin geolocation technology (geoplugin.com)
+It uses the Libchart PHP chart drawing library by Jean-Marc Trémeaux, QGoogleVisualizationAPI PHP Wrapper for Google’s Visualization API by Thomas Schäfer, RedBeanPHP library by Gabor de Mooij and geoPlugin’s geolocation technology (geoplugin.com).

 REQUIREMENTS:
 1. A MySQL database must have been setup and populated using Honeyd2MySQL script